mayankRepo01/Kubernetes_Installations/README.md

 ```
 kubeadm token create --print-join-command
 ```
+#run above on master node
-#run above and it will give a token, run that token on worker nodes to join the cluster
+it will give an o/p like kubeadm join ...

+# Run that on all worker nodes